Raphael-Boichot/Teardown-of-the-GB-Boy-Colour/README.md

 | TENCHIWOKURAU    | 0x080000 | 0x700000|E0|
 | DONKEY KONG      | 0x080000 | 0x780000|F0|

-The first part of the 8MB rom is a giant 4MB partition with mainly junk data except on bank 0x00.
-The GB Boy boot rom itself (HITEK_MULTI) contains the "filesystem" and a library of tiles for dealing with the western and Chinese characters displayed on screen and is limited to the first 32 KB of data only.
+The first part of the 8MB ROM is a giant 4MB partition with mainly junk data except on bank 0x00.
+The GB Boy boot ROM itself (HITEK_MULTI) contains the "filesystem" and a library of tiles for dealing with the western and Chinese characters displayed on screen and is limited to the first 32 KB of data only.
 The "filesytem" itself is quite simple to grasp: from offset 0x004450 to 0x00450B it contains an array with the "188" starting bank numbers of the "188" targeted roms (starting at 0x000000 for bank 0x00, 0x008000 for bank 0x01, 0x010000 for bank 0x02, etc.).

-## Bank #00, the HITEK_MULTI boot rom
+## Bank #00, the HITEK_MULTI boot ROM

-- 0x000000 - 0x000150: Game Boy starting code (Game Boy logo, MBC type, rom size, checksum, etc.).
+- 0x000000 - 0x000150: Game Boy starting code (Game Boy logo, MBC type, ROM size, checksum, etc.).
 The information section provided indicates a non-Japanese 2 MB unlicensed GBC exclusive game with MBC5 + 128 kB ram + battery with a bad checksum.
 This part is maybe a copy/paste from another game.
 However no documented game has this checksum...
 - 0x000151 - 0x004000: nothing but 0x00, codes jumps directly to 0x004001 (no idea why).
 - 0x004001 - 0x00444F: internal code.
 - 0x004450 - 0x00450B: array of starting banks for the "188" games.
 - 0x00450C - 0x004684: unknown data.
 - 0x004685 - 0x00492E: tileset for ASCII table, probably 1 bpp partial ASCII table compressed into 2 bpp tiles so it's very hard to visualize with a tile editor as 2 characters are overlapping in each tile.
 Only uppercase letters, numbers and some extra characters are possible (basically characters 0x20 to 0x5F of the ASCII table).
-- 0x00492F - 0x00582F: tilemap for ASCII table, which appears in [plain ASCII](Dump/HITEK_MULTI.txt) and of course in the same order as the starting bank array of the corresponding rom.
+- 0x00492F - 0x00582F: tilemap for ASCII table, which appears in [plain ASCII](Dump/HITEK_MULTI.txt) and of course in the same order as the starting bank array of the corresponding ROM.
 Each game has a 20 characters (tiles) reserved space.
 - 0x005830 - 0x006708: tilemap for Chinese characters corresponding to each game in the same order.
 Each game has a 20 characters reserved space too (not sure of the encoding as it occupies 2 lines so 40 tiles on screen, a character targeting 2 vertical tiles).
 - 0x006709 - 0x008000: tileset for Chinese characters, probably also 1 bpp compressed in 2 bpp tiles.

-## Array of starting banks for roms in the same order as the games in menu
+## Array of starting banks for ROMs in the same order as the games in menu
 ![starting banks](Pictures/Bank_array.png)

-The better (according to Chinese players taste) roms are intentionnaly placed on the first and second menu pages.
+The better (according to Chinese players taste) ROMs are intentionally placed on the first and second menu pages.
 Quite a decent selection I must admit.

 ## Tilemap for menu text in plain ASCII
 ![text_tilemap](Pictures/Text_tilemap.png)